PatzEdi/FinderZ/README.md

 - Removed unnecessary printing in some functions.
 - Added a file comparison function in GatherInfo
 - Currently, after having tested FinderZ on Android, permission errors may occasionally occur.
 This is likely due to read/write permissions assigned to a specific file.

-**Minor Fix Version 2.0.3:**
-- Fixed bug in Backup class that gave an existence error.
-Sorry about that!
-- I have noticed some accidental printing in some functions (such as findFiles, that prints a boolean at the start).
-This does not currently affect anything, but just prints out occasional, unnecessary output.
-This will be fixed very soon.
-- Thank you for 16K Downloads!

 ## **Usage**
 Installation: